ampproject/amphtml/extensions/amp-video/amp-video.md

 Providing a click-to-play overlay is a common UX feature for video players on the web.
 For example, you could display a custom play icon that the user can click, as well as include the title of the video, different sized poster images, and so on.
 Because the `amp-video` component supports the standard `play` AMP action, you can easily implement click-to-play.

 For a detailed example, visit AMP By Example's  [Click-to-play overlay for amp-video](https://ampbyexample.com/advanced/click-to-play_overlay_for_amp-video/).

+## Adaptive-bit-rate using HLS

+iOS and certain platfroms such as Chrome on Android support HLS natively and therefore

 ## Validation